openstack/openstack-ansible/doc/source/draft-operations-guide/advanced-config.rst

 The relevant options for Ansible 1.9 (included in OpenStack-Ansible) are as follows:

 ``library``
-        This variable should point to
-        ``openstack-ansible/playbooks/library``.
-Doing so allows roles and
-        playbooks to access OpenStack-Ansible's included Ansible modules.
+  This variable should point to ``openstack-ansible/playbooks/library``.
+Doing so allows roles and playbooks to access OpenStack-Ansible's included Ansible modules.
 ``roles_path``
-        This variable should point to
-        ``openstack-ansible/playbooks/roles``.
-This allows Ansible to
-        properly look up any OpenStack-Ansible roles that extension roles may reference.
+  This variable should point to ``openstack-ansible/playbooks/roles``.
+This allows Ansible to properly look up any OpenStack-Ansible roles that extension roles may reference.
 ``inventory``
-        This variable should point to
-        ``openstack-ansible/playbooks/inventory``.
-With this setting,
-        extensions have access to the same dynamic inventory that OpenStack-Ansible uses.
+  This variable should point to ``openstack-ansible/playbooks/inventory``.
+With this setting, extensions have access to the same dynamic inventory that OpenStack-Ansible uses.

-Note that the paths to the ``openstack-ansible`` top level directory can be relative in this file.
+The paths to the ``openstack-ansible`` top level directory can be relative in this file.

 Consider this directory structure::